 A serious illness conversation is one of the most crucial conversations between a patient who is facing a life-limiting illness and their care giver, and yet data shows that they don’t happen as often as they should.

 Also known as a goal-of-care conversation, a serious illness conversation highlights what matters most to a patient – their values and goals, as well as their wishes when it comes to their future medical care.
-Broaching serious illness conversations without an established relationship can be particularly challenging – for both patient and carer – yet this is often the reality when structurally vulnerable patients are admitted to hospital unexpectedly.
+Broaching serious illness conversations without an established relationship can be particularly challenging – for both patient and carer – yet this is often the reality when patients experience homelessness or substance use disorders are admitted to hospital unexpectedly.

-“Marginalized people feel a huge mistrust, a lot of stigma, when they go to the hospital,” says Wendy Stevens, an advisor for the new Guide for Serious Illness Conversations with Structurally Vulnerable Patients in Hospital.
+“People with complex needs feel a huge mistrust, a lot of stigma, when they go to the hospital,” says Wendy Stevens, an advisor for the new Guide for Serious Illness Conversations with People With Complex Medical and Social Needs.
 “It’s like there’s a big neon sign saying, ‘This person is a less-than person’.”

 Meanwhile compassionate care givers may just not know how to start the conversation.

 “It’s often easier to just not talk about it”

 This new guide provides a step-by-step approach for providers to introduce the conversation safely by centering the needs of the patient, with the ultimate goal of providing the health care that patients wish to receive.